Title V Maternal and Child Health Needs Assessment

 - Communities and Families, including Fathers

-The Division of Child & Family Health is using a mixed methods approach, informed by best practices and evidence-based research, to conduct the needs assessment.
-In conducting needs assessment activities, the Needs Assessment Team will operate from a trauma-informed intersectional framework that aims to advance health equity and acknowledge the strengths of our state’s communities.
+The Division of Child & Family Health used a mixed method approach to conduct the needs assessment.
+In conducting needs assessment activities, the Needs Assessment Team operated from a trauma-informed intersectional framework that aimed to advance health and racial equity and acknowledge the strengths of our state’s communities.

-For more information see our Title V Maternal and Child Health Needs Assessment Plan (PDF).
+For more information see our Minnesota's 2020 Title V Maternal and Child Health Block Grant Needs Assessment – Methods and Findings (PDF).

-In early 2018 the Needs Assessment Team gathered and reviewed existing reports, dashboards, needs assessment findings, and articles to understand the current status of maternal, child, and family health in Minnesota.
 During the summer of 2018, nearly 2,800 people responded to a Discovery Survey to share their thoughts on the greatest unmet needs of women, children and families in their communities, along with what they need to thrive and live their best lives.
 Results of our Discovery Survey can be found in the webinar below.

 - Title V Maternal & Child Health Needs Assessment Discovery Survey Results Presentation (PPT)